HIV/AIDS prophylaxis in British Columbia: Policy effects

 This policy has expanded access to preventative HIV medication in British Columbia.
 Individuals at high risk of contracting HIV can apply to receive PrEP no cost.
-The out-of-pocket cost of emtricitabine/tenofovir, a medication used to prevent HIV, was previously between $250 to $1,000 per month.
+The out-of-pocket cost of emtricitabine/tenofovir, a medication used to prevent HIV, was previously between $250 and $1,000 per month.
 Because the BC-CfE was able to negotiate a lower price with manufacturers of generic versions of Truvada, the program is able to offer the drug at no cost for high risk individuals.
 In its first six months, the program cost the BC government around $300,000.
 Of the nearly 3,300 people being prescribed PrEP through this new policy, 98.4% are male, 0.5% are female, and 1.1% identify as transgender, unspecified, or another form of gender identity.
 Provincial health authorities estimate that once the program has 5,000 participants, the rate of new HIV cases in BC will fall by 83% by 2026.

 Another positive consequence is an uptake in the number of PEP kits being used.
 Between 2017 and 2018 there was a 23% increase in the number of PEP kit initiations, bringing the number of kit initiations up to 400.

 There are also potential long-term savings to government through reduced healthcare costs.
 By preventing HIV infections, the BC government will save on the lifetime cost of antiretroviral therapy drugs and hospital costs for HIV/AIDS-related treatment.
 In the German setting, investing in PrEP coverage has a projected savings of €5.1 billion Euros over a 40-year period.
 In the United States, the medical cost savings for each case of HIV prevented is roughly US$229,800.